40 Fun Party Wedding Games for Your Guests

 Love Song Lyric Completion

 Start playing popular love songs but stop mid-lyric, and have guests complete the next line.
-Mix classic hits with current favorites and songs that are meaningful to your relationship for varying difficulty levels.
+Mix classic hits, current favorites, and songs meaningful to your relationship for varying difficulty levels.

 Wedding Day Time Predictions